ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-pricing}

 Yes.
 The cost for backups is calculated based on GB capacity that is stored per month, unless the duration is less than one month.
 The backup exists on the account until it reaches its retention period, or when you delete it manually, or when you reach the end of a billing cycle, whichever comes first.
+Creating consistency group backups does not incur extra charges other than the cost associated with the size of the member snapshots.

 Pricing of subsequent backups can also increase or decrease when you [increase source volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes) or [adjust IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops) by specifying a different IOPS profile for the source volume.
 For example, expanding volume capacity increases costs.
 However, changing an IOPS profile from a 5-IOPS/GB tier to a 3-IOPS/GB tier decreases the monthly and hourly rate.
 Billing for an updated volume is automatically updated to add the prorated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.